 Known as Algas calcareas, algae calcium comes from red ocean algae.
 Typically, red algae are found in tropical marine areas like reefs or even attached to other algae.
-Despite its name, red algae can come in a variety of different colours.
-The particular species used by AlgaeCal — Lithothamnion superpositum — is often a reddy-purple colour and found in the waters off South America.
+Despite its name, red algae can come in a variety of different colors.
+The particular species used by AlgaeCal — Lithothamnion superpositum — is often a reddy-purple color and found in the waters off South America.

 These kiwi-sized balls of living algae attach to seaweed on the ocean floor.
 The Algas calcareas naturally detach from the seaweed and eventually wash ashore where they can then be sustainably hand-harvested.

 Red algae are more complex than most other algae, both at a cellular and structural level.

 What makes Algas calcareas so unique is that it mimics the mineral composition in human bones, both in quantity and variety.

 It’s also incredibly usable by the human body because it’s plant-based.
 The algae predigests the calcium and minerals found in Algas calcareas, so your body has to do a lot less work to break down and absorb all the goodness.